Lecture notes on high-dimensional data: The curse of high dimensions

 \item[4.]
 Amazon offers $353$ million items for sale.
 We can represent any of its customers as an element of $\mathbb{R}^{353\,000\,000}$ by counting the amount of purchases per product.

 \item[5.]
 The human genome has approximately $10\,000$ genes, so every of the 9 billion humans can be considered as a point in $\mathbb{R}^{10\,000}$.

 \item[6.]
-When doing medical diagnostic tests, we can represent a proband by the vector containing her/his results.
-These can include integers like antibody counts, real numbers like temperature, pairs of real numbers like blood pressure, or binary values like if a proband has tested positive or negative for a certain infection.
+When doing medical diagnostic tests, we can represent a subject by the vector containing her/his results.
+These can include integers like antibody counts, real numbers like temperature, pairs of real numbers like blood pressure, or binary values like if a subject has tested positive or negative for a certain infection.

+\item[7.]
+Facebook has $2.7$ billion users.
+If we name the users $1,2,3,\dots$, we can represent user $j$ in $\mathbb{R}^{2\,700\,000\,000}$ by a vector containing a one in the $i$-th entry if $i$ and $j$ are friends and a zero if they are not.

 \end{compactitem}